0 / 0

 3. Type your prompt in the prompt editor.
 You can type prompts in either freeform and structured mode.

 4. Select the model to use.
-You can submit your prompt to any of the models supported by watsonx.ai.
+You can submit your prompt to any of the models avaible in watsonx.ai.

 5. Save your work as a projet asset.
 Saving your work as a project asset makes your work available to collaborators in the current project.